-Students, upon written request, may review their own academic record.
-This review is subject to guidelines outlined by University policy and the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA) as amended.
+Upon written request, students may review their academic records.
+This review is subject to guidelines outlined by University policy and by the provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA) as amended.

-- Education records or personally identifiable information contained in student records shall be released or open for inspection only to the student or parents of dependent students as defined in Section 152 of the Internal Revenue Code of 1954.
-“Personally Identifiable” means that the data or information includes the name of the student, the student’s parent, or other family member, the address of the student, a personal identifier such as the student’s social security number or a student number, a list of personal characteristics which would make the student’s identity easily traceable, or other information which would make the student’s identity traceable.
+- Education records or personally identifiable information contained in student records shall be released or open for inspection to only the student, parent(s), or legal guardian(s) of dependent students as defined in Section 152 of the Internal Revenue Code of 1954.
+“Personally Identifiable” means that the data or information includes the name of the student, the student’s parent(s), or other family member(s), the address of the student, a personal identifier such as the student’s social security number or a University issued student ID number, a list of personal characteristics or other information which would make the student’s identity easily traceable.

-“Education records” are those records, which are maintained by the University and employees/agents of the University which contain educational information directly related to a student.
-“Record” includes any information or data recorded in any medium, including, but not limited to, scanned documents, handwriting, print, tapes, film, microfilm and microfiche.
+“Education records” are those records maintained by the University and employees or agents of the University which contain educational information directly related to a student.
+“Record” includes any information or data recorded in any medium including, but not limited to scanned documents, handwriting, print, tapes, film, microfilm and microfiche.
 “Agents” are any individuals who, pursuant to express or implied authorization, represent and act for the University.

-The custodian of the records shall require the student, or parent(s) of the student when applicable, requesting access to or release of the records to present proper identification such as a valid driver’s license or passport.
+The custodian of the records shall require that those requesting access (the student, parent, or legal guardian) present proper identification such as a valid driver’s license or passport.
 The request must be in writing and signed by the person seeking access or release.
 A copy of the request for access or release shall be retained in the student’s file.
 The custodian shall have 45 days in which to comply with the request.
 When the record includes information on more than one student, the custodian shall release or permit access to only that part of the record which relates to the student who is the subject of the request.
 Students requesting the release of personally identifiable information contained in their records to others must provide the custodian of such records with a signed, written request specifying the information to be released, the purpose(s) for such release, and the person or organization to whom such information shall be released.
 The custodian of the records shall retain a copy of all requests for access and releases.

-- The University may disclose identifiable information from student educational records without student consent as follows:
+- The University may disclose identifiable information from student educational records without student consent to the following:

 Right to Request Copies and Copy Fees

-The University reserves the right to deny a request for copies of educational records made by a student or eligible parent when there is a financial obligation to the University which has not been satisfied and when there is an unresolved disciplinary action pending against the student.
+The University reserves the right to deny a request for copies of educational records made by a student or eligible parent or legal guardian when there is a financial obligation to the University which has not been satisfied or when there is an unresolved disciplinary action pending against the student.

 The University will charge the following fees for furnishing copies of student records and reports or any material included therein:

-- UNF transcripts: There is an $8 charge per transcript.
+- UNF transcripts: There is an $8 charge per transcript (plus a $2.50 service fee).
 Transcripts from previous educational institutions or standardized test scores must be requested from that institution or testing agency.
-Coursework from other institutions does not appear on the UNF transcript.

-Requests for copies of educational records should be submitted in writing to One-Stop Student Services.
+Requests for copies of educational records should be submitted in writing to One-Stop Student Services for review by the Office of Records and Registration.
+This request should include the specific education records being requested and the purpose of the disclosure.
+The student record custodian shall have 45 days from the date of receipt to comply with the request.
 Other student record information regarding health, law enforcement, finances, pre-attendance, employment, housing, disciplinary, personal non-academic counseling and international student records should be made directly to the appropriate offices.
 Picture identification is required when picking up copies of information related to student records.
-If someone other than the student is picking up this information, written authorization from the student and picture identification are required.
+If someone other than the student is picking up this information prior written authorization from the student and valid photo identification is required.

 Right to Explanation and Interpretation

-In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) as amended, the University of North Florida defines public or directory information as the following:
+In accordance with the Family Educational Rights and Privacy Act of 1974 (FERPA) as amended, the University of North Florida defines public or directory information as follows:

 “Name, mailing address, telephone number, dates of attendance, admitted college/majors, degree(s) awarded, status (full- or part-time), classification (freshman, sophomore, etc.), participation in officially recognized activities and sports, Honors, weight/height of athletes and student images, including photographs, videos or any other media containing a student's image or likeness.”

-Directory information, as defined by the University of North Florida, may be released at the University’s discretion, without the student’s expressed consent unless a request for non-disclosure is submitted by the student through myWings.
+Directory information, as defined by the University of North Florida, may be released at the University’s discretion without the student’s expressed consent unless a request for non-disclosure is submitted by the student through myWings.
 Non-disclosure shall remain in effect until the student removes the non-disclosure option from their account in myWings or gives written request to remove said non-disclosure to One-Stop Student Services.
-Instructions for accessing the online Non-Disclosure Request can be found on the One-Stop Student Services website.
+Instructions for accessing the online Non-Disclosure Request can be found on the FERPA website.

 The University will honor a student’s request to not release directory information but cannot assume responsibility for contacting the student for subsequent permission to release this information.
-If a non-disclosure request is completed, the University will require documentation from the individual or organization requesting such information that the student has given written permission prior to the University releasing said information.
+Prior to releasing requested information for students who completed a non-disclosure request, the University requires that the individual or organization requesting the information supply written permission from the student confirming that the requested information can be released.
 Regardless of the effect on the student, the University assumes no liability for honoring a student’s instructions that such information be withheld.

 Students should be aware that they cannot hold the University of North Florida liable for the consequences of honoring their instructions to withhold directory information.